Criminal history checks

 - seeking employment with the Commonwealth Government

 - requiring a check under Commonwealth legislation

 - seeking Australian immigration

 If you are currently residing overseas, you must apply directly to the AFP.
 Learn more about police checks from the AFP.

 How to apply for a criminal history check

-You can apply for a criminal history check in person at your local police station.
+You can apply for a Queensland Criminal History (copy of own) in person at your local police station.
+You’ll need to:

 Fees and payment

 There are different fees and payment methods depending which type of criminal history check you apply for.
 Current fees are located at QPS fees charges.